Open Search -

 Nottingham Journal 3 January 1942.
 Image © Illustrated London News Group.
 Image created courtesy of THE BRITISH LIBRARY BOARD.

 It was reported in March 1943 that the Notts War Agricultural Committee had surveyed parks and other large tracts of land for the purpose of growing crops.
-The Southwell golf course was included in the survey so it’s probable that the course was taken over to aid the war effort.
+The Southwell golf course was included in the survey and it was decided that the course should be ploughed up to aid the war effort.

 It was reported in December 1949 that the proposed winding-up of Southwell Golf Club would be regretted by the many people that have enjoyed the club and course.
 However, there was satisfaction among those connected with the Southwell War Memorial Recreation Ground to whom the golf club was transferring its financial assets.